juliaraices/Rotation1P1/README.md

     used as proxy for the Muller elements).
 And create a table were each gene has its location in C. cpaitata and in
     D. melanogaster.

+To make sure the chromosomes were corectly assigned for the interest genes we used blat to find the D. melanogaster genes in the C. capitata genome.
+For that scripts *capitata_extra.sh* and *capitata_extra2.sh* were used.
+Between those steps we manually selected the best hits for the interest genes considering identity percentage, coverage, and bit score.

 Finally, the R script *locations.R* was used to verify the locations of the interest genes in D. melanogaster and
     C. capitata.